-Claibrone Pirtle - President Electric Controller & Manufacturing
+Claiborne Pirtle - President Electric Controller & Manufacturing

 298 Corning Drive

 Claiborne Pirtle married Mary Agatha Stamm in 1908.
-Mary was born on November 14, 1876, in Aurora, Indiana.
+She was born on November 14, 1876, in Aurora, Indiana.
+There were no children.

 Mary was widely known for her work and financial support of civic, musical, and educational projects.

 Mary was an active supporter of the Red Cross, Community Fund, and other civic organizations.
 One of her chief benefactions was aiding deserving young people in preparatory schools and obtaining a college education.

 Mrs. Pritle was a member and supporter of the Cleveland Institute of Music and the Musical Arts Association.
 She also aided the Case Institute of technology.

 Mary had traveled widely, having visited nearly every country in the world.